true-myth/true-myth/README.md

 The design aims of this library are:

 -   to be as idiomatic as possible in JavaScript
--   to support a natural *functional* style
+-   to support a natural functional programming style
 -   to have zero runtime cost beyond simple object construction and function invocation
 -   to lean heavily on TypeScript and Flow to enable all of the above